 Bar Buoy, Scott’s Addition

-Following the close of Brenner Pass, owner + restaurateur Brittanny Anderson reinvented the space with a new name and atmosphere inspired by the Chesapeake Bay.
+Following the closure of Brenner Pass, owner and restaurateur Brittanny Anderson reinvented the space with a new name and atmosphere inspired by the Chesapeake Bay.
 Think sandwiches, fried fish, Southern snacks, and shellfish.

 Bolo’s Eatery, Manchester